BrerDawg/ti_lpc/README.md

 press 'y' and spin mousewheel to change y position, on a per trace basis

-The second graph in its own window shows the samplerate converted speech wfm, this is at the samplerate you have entered for your current PC audio hardware.
+The second graph in its own window shows the samplerate converted speech wfm, this is at the samplerate you have entered for your current PC audio hardware. press 'h' for help on controlling this graph's trace